techidaily/site-win11-tips/source/_posts/deciphering-windows-shop-failure-x800704cf.md

 ![The Network Reset option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/network-reset-option.jpg)

  A network reset will erase saved connection details.
 So, make sure you’ve got your network password handy for re-establishing your connection.
-Our[how to reset your network settings on Windows](https://www.makeuseof.com/reset-network-settings-windows-11/) guide tells you how to apply this possible error 0x800704CF solution in Windows 11\.
+Our [how to reset your network settings on Windows](https://www.makeuseof.com/reset-network-settings-windows-11/) guide tells you how to apply this possible error 0x800704CF solution in Windows 11\.
 Fortunately, the steps for Windows 10 are the same.

 ## 9\.
 Set Up an Alternative User Account